darren-roberts/sportsbook/README.md

 Its is assumed that the client will have the necessary logic to filter out score for events that they are interested in, the notification mechanism currently publishes all scores to and client registrred regardless of which event the score is for.

-## Design Assumptions
+## Design Assumptions / Considerations

+- Scores are not delivered in any particular order but are correct.
+- Clients regsitering for notifications will filter out events that they are not interested in.
+- Teams and events are setup before hand, rather than on demand.

 ### Latest Score

 The latest score will be that recorded in the database that has the latest (newest) time associataed with it.
 The time is provided by the client and is assumed to be correct.

 ## Support

-For support with this project please email darren.roberts@raptorsoftware.co.uk
+For support with this project please email ```darren.roberts@raptorsoftware.co.uk```